eLearning

 • Don’t overcommunicate with an email that has 300 words when 50 words will suffice.
 A long-drawn-out email will likely get skimmed, and important information will be missed.

 • Read through your client’s emails fully to avoid missing important information.
-There’s nothing worse than asking a question about something that was just answered.
+There’s nothing worse than asking a question about something that has already been answered.
 That’s not a good way to build a good relationship.

 • Respond promptly.
 That means for an email, within 24 hours is ideal (even if it’s to let someone know you’re working on it), and for phone calls, same day, if possible, is best.
 You won’t always get an ideal response time from others, but don’t let that affect your promptness.

 • Accept feedback and show your appreciation for it.
-That doesn’t mean you have to implement it 100%, but it does mean you must consider it and communicate how you intend to deal with it.
+You don’t have to implement it 100%, but you must consider it and communicate how you intend to deal with it.

 • Be respectful of your clients, who may have different needs than you.
 They have to account for things in a project that you may not have to.
 Be understanding and sympathetic to that.

 • Set expectations for communications.
-It may not be that you have an answer immediately, and it could take a week to get it.
-Be sure you let them know that rather than just waiting until you have the answer.
+You may not have an answer immediately, and it could take a week to get it.
+Be sure to let them know that rather than just waiting until you have the answer.

-• Always follow up on tasks you’re assigned, and questions you’re asked, and be there for meetings requested.
+• Always follow up on tasks and questions you’re assigned and be present for meetings requested.

-Keep in mind there’s no way to be the absolute best communicator and get everything perfect 100% of the time.
-These are a few tips that will help you communicate better but use your best judgment.
-Good communication is always a two-way street, but you need to keep your cool even if that doesn’t seem to be happening on the other side.
+Remember, there’s no way to be the absolute best communicator and get everything perfect 100% of the time.
+These are a few tips that will help you communicate better, but use your best judgment.
+Good communication is always a two-way street, but you need to keep cool even if that doesn’t seem to be happening on the other side.

 Balance Directing the Project with Flexibility

 Providing direction for the project without dominating it is always a balancing act.
-Everyone needs to have their input, feel like they’re contributing, and be happy with the outcome.
+Everyone must have their input, feel like they’re contributing, and be happy with the outcome.

 It’s kind of like walking a tightrope.
 You can derail the entire project if you encounter a communication barrier.
 Also, business partners and SMEs hold ultimate veto power and can overrule any part of any project, including training.